-- □ User Guide (this manual) Contains features of your computer.
-It also includes information about the software programs included with your computer, as well as information on solving common problems. - Specifications The online Specifications describe the hardware and software configuration of your VAIO computer.
-To view the online Specifications: - 1 Connect to the Internet. - 2 Go to the Sony online support Web site at http://www.vaio-link.com/.
+□ User Guide (this manual) - Explains features of your computer.
+It also includes information about the software programs included with your computer, as well as information on solving common problems.
+User Guide is provided in the PDF format, which you can easily browse through and print out.

+To view this on-screen guide: